jonahgalesloot/mini-projects/README.md

 # Mini-Projects

-- **Purpose:** A lot of my coding projects are quick explorations of a technology, and thus will stay in my folders forever.
+- **Purpose:** A lot of my coding projects are quick explorations of a technology, and thus will stay in my computer's SSD forever.
 However, there are a select few that I believe deserve to be immortalised in Github due to their unique ideation, and are kept in this collection of my favourite mini-projects

 ---